 AStar3D

 for 3D games.
-There again, it's useful for grid-based games.
+Similarly, it's useful for grid-based games.

 The engine also provides a more advanced pathfinding system called "navigation" that uses AStar internally:

-- The NavigationRegion2D and NavigationRegion3D nodes are used to define regions of your game levels where you want to allow AI navigation.
+- The NavigationRegion2D and NavigationRegion3D nodes define regions of your game levels where you want to allow AI navigation.

-- The NavigationAgent2D and NavigationAgent3D nodes are used to define the properties of the AI that will navigate the regions.
+- The NavigationAgent2D and NavigationAgent3D nodes define the properties of the AI that will navigate the regions.

 Related terms in the Glossary